supercodepoet/django-skylark/docs/clevercss.rst

 Using CleverCSS
 ===============
 `CleverCSS`_ is a small markup language for CSS inspired by Python.
-We like it so much that we integrated it directly into CrunchyFrog.
+We like it so much that we integrated it directly into Django Skylark.

 .. note:: We are going to use the project we set up in :doc:`getting started</gettingstarted>` and
           things will work out much better if you do too